project-rig/rig/docs/source/circuit_sim_tutorial/03_using_sdram_improved/README.rst

 03: Reading and Writing SDRAM - Improved
 ========================================

-We're now going to re-write the host-program for our previous example program which used SpiNNaker to add two numbers together.
+We're now going to re-write the host-program from our previous example program, which used SpiNNaker to add two numbers together.
 In particular, some higher-level facilities of the :py:class:`~rig.machine_control.MachineController` will be used to make the